Andriy Melnyk (officer): Release from Sachsenhausen and the Ukrainian National Committee

-In autumn 1944, Ukrainian nationalist political leaders were taken to Berlin to negotiate support for the retreating German Army, who at this point were suffering from manpower shortages, whereby they sought political concessions pertaining to Ukrainian independence under the auspices of the Ukrainian National Committee (UNC).
-Melnyk was released on 18 October alongside a number of OUN-M members and taken to Hotel Esplanade in Berlin.
-Having failed to locate Bandera's proposed candidate for negotiations, SS-Obersturmbannführer Fritz Arlt turned to Melnyk who was successful in negotiating a common stance among Ukrainian nationalists, including the monarchist Hetmanites under Pavlo Skoropadskyi, the socialist Petliurites under Mykola Livytskyi, and the OUN-B under Bandera.
+In the autumn of 1944, Ukrainian nationalist leaders were brought to Berlin to negotiate support for the retreating German war effort.
+Facing severe manpower shortages, the German authorities sought to secure Ukrainian cooperation by offering political concessions related to Ukrainian independence through the auspices of the Ukrainian National Committee (UNC).
+Melnyk was released from confinement on 18 October, together with several OUN-M members, and taken to the Hotel Esplanade in Berlin.
+After failing to secure the participation of Bandera's preferred representative, SS-Obersturmbannführer Fritz Arlt turned to Melnyk, who succeeded in negotiating a common position among the principal Ukrainian nationalist factions, including the monarchist Hetmanites led by Pavlo Skoropadskyi, the Petliurite scoialists under Mykola Livytskyi, and Bandera's OUN-B.

-In response to a proclamation by Andrey Vlasov's Committee for the Liberation of the Peoples of Russia (KONR) claiming to represent all peoples of the Soviet Union, Melnyk signed a petition prepared by ten non-Russian national political groups on behalf of Ukrainian nationalists, appealing to Alfred Rosenberg who subsequently sent a protest to Adolf Hitler concerning Vlasov's committee.
+In response to a proclamation by Andrey Vlasov's Committee for the Liberation of the Peoples of Russia (KONR) claiming to represent all peoples of the Soviet Union, Melnyk signed a petition prepared by ten non-Russian national political groups on behalf of Ukrainian nationalists, appealing to Alfred Rosenberg who subsequently sent a protest to Hitler concerning Vlasov's committee.
 In concert with the UNC, Melnyk prepared a declaration pledging the establishment of a Ukrainian state, calling for no subordination to Vlasov's KONR, and demanding that the SS Galicia Division form the basis of a Ukrainian army, while also preparing concessions that would have seen Galicia remain in the German sphere of influence.
 Though Nazi officials nominally granted the demand for a Ukrainian National Army, the nationalists' demand for statehood was rejected.
 Historian Paweł Markiewicz posits that Ukrainian nationalists engaged with this process in spite of Nazi Germany's bleak strategic position in late 1944 in the hopes of strengthening their émigré bases with there being over two million Ukrainians under German control at the time, including over a million Ostarbeiter.